insightfinder/InsightAgent/stressTest/README.md

 Required Arguments:
 * --processes <integer>: Number of processes to run (Should be less than max system cores)
-* --percentage <integer>: Percentage of the CPU core to consume, including any other process running on the host.
+* --percentage <integer>: Total Percentage of the CPU core to consume, including any other process running on the host.
 * --duration <integer>: Duration of time in seconds to consume CPU cores
 * --interval <integer>: Number of iterations to increase the CPU by.
-For example, entering "5" will increase the cpu usage 5 times over the duration until it reaches the designated percentage.
+For example, entering "5" will increase the cpu usage in 5 iterations over the duration until it reaches the designated percentage.

 Sample command:
 ```